tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 }
 ```

+#### Generic Guidelines
-There are couple of generic guidance with NGINX configuration:
+There is a couple of generic guidance with NGINX configuration:
-- Never to provide 777 permission level
+- Never provide 777 permission level
 - To have a default root specified under the server block
 - To use conditional statements as less as possible

+#### Server and location block selection:
-There's a nice document on how NGINX selects the server and location block[6].
-This document contains detailed description along with some examples.
-However just to give some basic idea,NGINX first selects the server and then matches the location block to handle the incoming request.
-Selection criteria for both type of resource following similar principle:
+There's a good article on how NGINX selects the server and location block[6].
+This document contains a detailed description along with some examples.
+However just to give some basic idea, NGINX first selects the server and then matches the location block to handle the incoming request.
+Selection criteria for both types of resource follow a similar approach:
-- Look for exact match (server: IP adrees filter first, then based on server name)
+- Look for an exact match (server: IP address filter first, then based on server name)
-- In case an exact match doesn't exists, look for longest prefix match (server: leading wildcard first, then training wildcard entries)
+- In case an exact match doesn't exist, look for the longest prefix match (server: leading wildcard first, then training wildcard entries)
-- If no match found, then evaluate the regular expressions in top-down fashion
+- If no match is found, then evaluate the regular expressions in a top-down manner

+#### NGINX sample configuration:
 ```conf
 user www-data;
 worker_processes auto;